Array§

 Removes all white space characters (as identified by

-) from the string and
+the regular expression \s) from the string and

 returns the result.